Greenstand/treetracker-admin-client/README.md

 We recommend using [nvm](https://github.com/nvm-sh/nvm) to install and manage your Node.js instances.
 More details here: https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/

+1. Make sure a profile exists for your terminal, run `touch ~/.profile; touch ~/.zshrc`
-1. Install nvm: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash`
+2. Install nvm: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash`
-2. Install the latest version of Node.js 12: `nvm install 12`
+3. Install the latest version of Node.js 12: `nvm install 12`
-3. Use the installed Node.js: `nvm use 12`
+4. Use the installed Node.js: `nvm use 12`

 Alternatively, you can install Node.js directly from https://nodejs.org/dist/latest-v12.x/